symfony/symfony-docs/service_container/lazy_services.rst

 --------------------

 Under the hood, proxies generated to lazily load services inherit from the class used by the service.
-But sometimes this is not possible at all (`final`_ classes can not be extended for example) or not convenient.
+However, sometimes this is not possible at all (e.g. because the class is `final`_ and can not be extended) or not convenient.

-To workaround this limitation, you can configure a proxy to only implements specific interfaces.
+To workaround this limitation, you can configure a proxy to only implement specific interfaces.

 .. versionadded:: 4.2